March 19, 2019 by John Fernandez

 And – for the first time – the recommendation includes adults ages 50 through 59 among those who should be vaccinated against the virus.

 “This new vaccine will help in primary care a lot,” said Nathalie Regalado, M.D., an internal medicine physician with Baptist Health Primary Care in Pinecrest, Fla.
-“It’s become more common in recent years for us to see a disproportionate number of younger patients with singles, many in their 40s.”
+“It’s become more common in recent years for us to see a disproportionate number of younger patients with shingles, many in their 40s.”

 The new vaccine is also good news for older adults, who have the highest risk of getting shingles and the accompanying painful blisters and nerve pain.
 In people older than age 70, the new vaccine is 91 percent effective in preventing the virus, according to research.